The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Behavioral Analysis

-By comparing the techniques observed in each campaign with those listed for the associated intrusion set, we identify discrepancies in both directions.
-Some campaigns are linked to groups even though they exhibit limited overlap with the techniques documented for those groups.
-In other cases, campaign technique sets include behaviors that are not present in the intrusion-set profile.
-A representative example is the \emph{Juice Mix} campaign, which is linked to the \emph{OilRig} intrusion set(s): only 64.3\% of the techniques attributed to OilRig are observed in the Juice Mix campaign, as encoded in the Enterprise bundle.
-Manual verification against the \attack{} website confirms that the website-level information is internally consistent.
-At the same time, the corresponding \stix{} file, updated shortly before our analysis, does not fully reflect those associations.
-This illustrates that even frequently updated bundles can contain inconsistencies, because relationships are curated as data rather than derived automatically from a single authoritative model.
+This comparison reveals strong asymmetry.
+Across 22 active campaign--intrusion-set attribution pairs with techniques on both sides, the median Jaccard overlap is only 10.0\%, and every pair covers less than half of the linked intrusion-set technique set.
+This reflects the aggregation of behavior at the intrusion-set level rather than the narrower operational scope of campaigns.
+Operationally, the linkage is weak: intrusion sets often list far more techniques than are present in any associated campaign documents.

-These differences are likely a consequence of the update workflow: \attack{} web content and downloadable \stix{} bundle follow separate publication pipelines.
-The website is updated first, and the Enterprise bundle is regenerated afterwards.
-During this window, relationships visible on the website may not yet be present in the latest \stix{} bundle.
-For emulation, this means that campaign-group mappings in the bundle should not be treated as authoritative without cross-checking.
+A representative example is the \emph{Juicy Mix} campaign, linked to the \emph{OilRig} intrusion set: 64.3\% of the campaign's techniques appear in OilRig, but only 11.8\% of OilRig's techniques appear in Juicy Mix, as encoded in the Enterprise bundle.
+Manual cross-checks reveal discrepancies between the downloadable bundle and the website on campaign--intrusion-set relationships, indicating that even frequently updated bundles can diverge from online sources.

-The composed dataset from Section~\ref{sec:dataset} expands the set of \stix{} objects and broadens coverage across threat domains, including malware, infrastructure, and indicators~\cite{jin2024sharing}.
-Additional feeds increase diversity and allow cross-checks between providers.
-They do not, however, change the fundamental structural properties of the data: all sources rely on the same \stix{} object types, and none introduces structured fields for procedure, ordering, or environment constraints beyond what the standard already provides.
+We do not attempt to model the source of these mismatches.
+For emulation, the practical implication is that campaign-group mappings in the downloadable bundle should be treated as curated data that may diverge from the website and may require spot checks in sensitive cases.

-In other words, the composed dataset improves breadth and redundancy, but not procedural depth.
-Campaigns and intrusion sets from non-\mitre{} sources often have shorter, less detailed descriptions and fewer contextual hints about platform, prerequisites, or execution details.
-It is still possible to derive emulation scenarios from these sources, but the resulting procedures are necessarily more approximate.
+The composed dataset (see Section~\ref{sec:dataset}) broadens coverage across threat domains and enables cross-checks between providers~\cite{jin2024sharing}, but does not add procedural depth: all sources rely on the same \stix{} object model, and none introduces structured fields for ordering, preconditions, or environment bindings.
+This is why our detailed quantitative analysis and emulation experiments focus on the Enterprise bundle: in our corpus, it preserves the most campaign-level structure, even if sparse or incomplete.